 Direct Plus (parent) loans are not credited to a student's account automatically.
 Parent/Plus loan funds will only be applied to a student's university bill/account after the parent has successfully completed all of the necessary loan paperwork.
 For more details about this loan application process, click here.

-If a parent has applied and has been approved for a Parent/ Plus loan, you (or your parent) may want to notify the (One Stop) or Business Office that additional funding is anticipated and forthcoming.
+If a parent has applied and has been approved for a Parent/ Plus loan, you (or your parent) may want to notify the Business Office that additional funding is anticipated and forthcoming.
 Informing the appropriate office, before the bill due date, on how you plan to pay the bill can prevent late fee charges.

 The Alternative Loan is designed to help students to bridge the financial gap between college costs and traditional funding sources such as federal loans, grants, scholarships and work-study.
 Arrangements to borrow this type of loan are made through a bank or credit union.
 As part of the eligibility requirements, the borrower will generally need to pass a credit check.
 This is a private loan, established between a student/borrower and the lending institution.